Capture Timing-Attention of Events in Clinical Time Series: Experiments

 Among the 36 features, we selected 17 binary variables to define 23 candidate events.
-The three major treatment procedures - radiation, chemotherapy, and targeted therapy - each contribute three events, corresponding to their first, second, and third administrations for the same patient.
+The three major treatment procedures (Radiation, Chemotherapy, and Targeted therapy) each contribute three events that correspond to their first, second, and third administrations for the same patient.
 The remaining 14 binary features comprise 5 diagnoses of related comorbidities (e.g., hypercholesterolemia and hypertension) and 9 commonly prescribed medications for effects such as cholesterol management, blood pressure control, and cardiovascular protection.

-To highlight the importance of performing conditional event selection in a sequential manner, Figure \ref{fig:exp1_ass} presents pairwise association heatmaps under three distinct initial-condition scenarios, focusing on diagnosis and medication binary events.
+The trajectories are detected by sequentially applying conditional timing-attention selection using an appropriate $\kappa$ threshold.